vincepmartin/memecyclers/Readme.md

 On my system, a GNU/Linux (Ubuntu) I had to install `libpq-dev` so that diesel could communicate with the DB.
 That was installed via `sudo apt install libpq-dev`.

-Once this is build you will also have to start up the database docker image in ./db with `docker-compose up`.
+Once this is built you will also have to start up the database docker image in ./db with `docker-compose up`.

 With the DB up you will then have to run your database migration files.
 This is done via the `diesel-cli` tool.

 Install `diesel-cli` via

 `cargo install diesel_cli --no-default-features --features postgres`

 Then create your db and run the migrations via